What is a campaign animation?

 We often start a project by creating moodboards for our clients, to pin down what they’re looking for from a visual perspective.
 If you’re involved in creating an animation for the first time, thinking about the visual style can be intimidating.
 But there’s no need to fall into the trap of thinking you need the visual style nailed down before starting.
 Seeing moodboards will help you decide whether you want your animation to feature animated characters, or more abstract graphics, for example.

 There’s no right or wrong answer to this – different content approaches are suited to different projects.
+Just look at all the different styles we’ve used recently.

 The next step of the process is deciding the narrative.
 Some animations can be purely informational and arguably don’t need a narrative, but it is essential to a good campaign animation.
 After all, your objective is to get people invested in your campaign.